PragmaTwice/protopuf/README.md

     - shelved due to a CTAD bug in GCC 10 & 11 (exists until now, [PR96331](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=96331))
 - [ ] better deduction for initializer list

-## Known issue
+## Known issues
-- There is [a known bug](https://developercommunity2.visualstudio.com/t/Wrong-compile-error-in-MSVC:-identifier-/1270794) related to template parameter lists of lambda expressions in Visual Studio 2019 Version 16.8, which can produce a wrong compilation error while compiling protopuf.
+- There is [a known bug](https://developercommunity2.visualstudio.com/t/Wrong-compile-error-in-MSVC:-identifier-/1270794) related to template parameter lists of lambda expressions in Visual Studio 2019 Version 16.8, which can produce a wrong compilation error while compiling protopuf